 - Mention the gift they gave, and describe your plans for it

 This last point is important.
 You don’t want your thank you notes to appear too generic.
 If you’re writing 100 or more notes, this can be difficult.
 So, always mention something personal, either from the wedding or from your past.

 A few examples:

-Including these personal anecdotes makes the whole note writing process a lot less boring.
+It makes the writing process much more interesting if these anecdotes are included.
 And your friends will appreciate the extra attention.

-Here are a couple tips for getting them written without tearing out your hair.
+These tips will help you write them without tearing out your hair.

-Split the list between yourself and your spouse.
-You can sign them together, but you should write notes for the guests you know best, and your spouse should do the same.
+Share the list with your spouse.
+You and your spouse can sign them together, but you should write notes for the guests you know best, and vice versa.

 Organize your supplies.
 Keep all of your stationery, pens (black is best), envelopes, and address book in one place.
 By leaving your supplies out, you’ll have a visual reminder to trigger your writing each day.

 Write a certain number of notes per day.
 Decide how many days you have until all the notes need to be sent.
 Divide the number of notes you need to write by the number of days.
 The bare minimum you should aim for every day is this.